Curry, Embiid help 76ers top Magic, clinch top seed in East

 They will enter the playoffs for the fourth straight season, but the hope of a Process-produced championship has remained elusive.
 Philadelphia hasn’t even reached the conference finals during the recent stretch, and last year’s first-round playoff exit cost former coach Brett Brown his job.

-Now, coach Doc Rivers and GM Daryl Morey, Hinkie’s ex-boss in Houston, will try to help bring Philadelphia its first championship since 1983.
+Now, Rivers and GM Daryl Morey, Hinkie’s ex-boss in Houston, will try to help bring Philadelphia its first championship since 1983.
 The 76ers will begin that quest on May 22 and have home-court advantage as long as they stay alive in the East.
 They’ll start with a series against the No. 8 seed, which will come by way of a play-in tourney between the No. 9 and 10 seeds.

+“We did it as a group, felt like everybody contributed,” Embiid said.
+“Great coaching staff, great front office, the group we’ve had this year has been exceptional.
+As good as we were in the regular season, I think we’re going to be even better in the playoffs.”

 SHOT-CLOCK MALFUNCTION